katsully/wpp-python-intro/Class01-Introduction/README.md

 We also have the equal operator "==" and not equal to operator "!=".
 These are not to be confused with the single equal sign "="!

 A single equal sign is used to assign value.
-For example,

 ```python
 x = 5